How to Join Page...

 Those interested in joining the WSHSB, at any level but Cadet, must submit an audition video.
 Read more about Auditions further down this page.
 Recommended minimum age for any level is nine.
 The band includes all woodwinds and brass as well as a full percussion section.
 There are no stringed instruments.
 There are four skill levels for you to consider.

 Cadet Band is for beginners, those with little or no prior wind or percussion experience.
 The Cadet level does not require an audition but does have requirements for over the summer.
-See Cadet Requirements.
+See Cadet Requirements at the bottom of the Auditions page.
 There you will also find information on choosing an instrument.
 Wind students generally spend one year in Cadet Band.
 However, it is expected of Cadet percussion students, who pass the Junior audition, to attend Cadet band for a second concert season, September through May, in addition to attending Junior band rehearsals.
 Cadets who choose to repeat or do not pass to Concert Junior do not continue with new material the second year, rather they start at the beginning of the book with all the new Cadets.

 Concert Junior Band is for newly graduated Cadets and those who need time to develop skills at the early band level.
 Admittance into this band is by audition.
 As a guideline, students should expect to be in this band for 1 to 3 years.
 No audition is necessary at the Concert Junior level for adults with a minimum of one year experience on their instrument.